-As a trusted personal injury law firm in California, The Barnes Firm understands that claimants have lots of questions regarding accident settlements.
+As a trusted personal injury law firm, The Barnes Firm understands that claimants have lots of questions regarding accident settlements.
 Among these concerns is the question, “Is my accident settlement taxable?”
 While the short answer is that the proceeds typically are not taxable, there are certainly cases where they are.
 Your negotiation should include tax considerations so you can keep as much of your settlement as possible.

 Are Settlements Taxable?